near/docs/docs/develop/node/kurtosis/running-localnet-with-kurtosis.md

 ### Seeing your NFT in the Collectibles Tab

-Once the NFT has been minted, we can view token on the local wallet's collectibles tab which can be found here:
+Once the NFT has been minted, we can view the token on the local wallet's collectibles tab.
+If you already had the wallet site open, simply refresh.

 ![Local wallet collectibles tab](/docs/assets/kurtosis/local-wallet-collectibles-tab.png)